conda/constructor/docs/source/construct-yaml.md

 ### `nsis_template`

 Path to an NSIS template file to use instead of the default template.
-(EXE only)
+(EXE only;
+MSI installers use Briefcase with a fixed WiX template and do not support customization.)

 ### `welcome_file`